Diesel Toyota Tundra Info

 When we talk about a “diesel Tundra” we are speaking about two different vehicles.

 - One is a half-ton Tundra (the current model) with a diesel engine.
 This is the “light-duty diesel.”

 - The other is a Heavy Duty (HD) Tundra with a much larger diesel engine.
 This is the HD diesel Tundra.

 As of November, 2014, here is where things stand:

 1. Originally, Toyota planned to release a diesel version of the half-ton Tundra in 2009 as a 2010 model.
 However, a slow-down in the truck market in 2008 caused Toyota to delay the Tundra diesel indefinitely.

 2. The slow-down in the truck market in 2008 also caused Toyota to delay the Heavy Duty Tundra diesel, originally planned for 2011 or 2012 and now delayed indefinitely.

-4. News of co-operation between Toyota and Ford to design a hybrid F150 / hybrid Toyota Tundra has cast further doubt on the likelihood of a diesel Tundra pickup – hybrid powertrains are very expensive to develop, and Toyota has limited funds to invest in Tundra R&D.
+3. News of co-operation between Toyota and Ford to design a hybrid F150 / hybrid Toyota Tundra cast some doubt on the likelihood of a diesel Tundra pickup, but then Ford and Toyota canceled their arrangement.

-5. Recent pickup truck fuel economy and emissions regulations further reduce the likelihood of Toyota selling a diesel Tundra, mostly because the emissions rules make it very, very difficult for diesels to pass a smog test without thousands of dollars of expensive equipment.
+4. Recent pickup truck fuel economy and emissions regulations cast doubt on the likelihood of Toyota selling a diesel Tundra, at least past 2020.
+These new regulatins make it very, very difficult for diesels to pass a smog test without thousands of dollars of expensive equipment.

 Here’s a chronology of events: